 Yes, I gathered information over the years through all the song registrations I had to do in my career, I needed to know more about music publishing to understand the process and know better how we’re getting paid as songwriters.
 I also got knowledge from A&R's I collaborated with, friends of mine that are music publishers themselves, and online.
 I still want to get more knowledge, we never know enough.

-Try to create everyday, make it a habit.
+Try to create every day, make it a habit.
 It helps develop automatisms that will make you better.
 Study the core of the craft, analyze the journey of the most successful creators.
 Take inspiration from theirs to shape yours, connect with a lot of other creators to help each other, and last but not least, to not say most importantly: have faith and never give up.
 Everything pays off with persistence, consistency, and sacrifices.

 I try to stay persistent at creating every day, and to stay inspired I take a break and try to do one thing that can be hard for creatives: appreciate the art without the creator point of view.
 It helps me a lot to regenerate the flow of ideas and take me away from overthinking the creative part.
 Reading, watching a new show or simply being on the phone with friends and family help a lot to disconnect and pass the time when I feel uninspired.